 I imagine we all have women in our sphere who evoke the phrase “I Don’t Know How She Does It” after the best selling novel by the same name.
 That’s what comes to mind for me, at least, when I think of one particular friend who volunteers for more than her fair share, has a special needs child in her care, and always has a smile on her face.
-It’s what I was thinking recently as a listened to an interview with Shonda Rhimes, the writer/creator behind Grey’s Anatomy and Scandal, who also happens to be raising three children on her own.
-And it’s what I thought when I learned that the cook behind today’s recipe, Sonali Ruder, is not just a mother and food blogger, but an emergency room physician, who, by the way, just published a cookbook.
+And it’s what I thought when I learned that the cook behind this Spaghetti Squash Lasagna, Sonali Ruder, is not just a mother and food blogger, but an emergency room physician, who, by the way, just published a cookbook.

 It makes sense to me that Sonali created a recipe like this.
 It’s exactly what a busy parent needs, especially this time of year when life gets even busier.
 This Spaghetti Squash Lasagna is everything: Freezer-friendly, can be made ahead, perfectly portable, ideal for a potluck or a crowd, and makes enough for leftovers.
 It’s also plainly delicious.
 I think the only thing this recipe doesn’t do is clean up after itself (how inconsiderate).

 The recipe comes from Sonali’s new Natural Pregnancy Cookbook (Hatherleigh Press, 2015), which features over 125 recipes and a bundle of smart and practical information about eating during pregnancy.
 Like the recipes on her blog, the ones in her book are wholesome and inspiring.
 And while the book is written for the nine months of pregnancy, the recipes are just as suitable for life before and after the baby is born.